Noland-Jervis/ProgrammingAssignment2/README.md

 ### Grading

 This assignment will be graded via peer assessment.
+It was tough getting to add the clone to my local system.